Aho scores 2, including 0T winner, as Hurricanes beat Bruins

 Carolina, 11-1-1 in its last 13 home games, improved to 4-0-0 in its black third jerseys this season.

+The Bruins, who had won 4-0 on Saturday at Florida, fell to 1-6-1 in the second games of back-to-backs this season.

+''It was one of those momentum-shift games, and in the third period I thought we came hard and played really well,'' Boston coach Claude Julien said. ''You could tell we wanted to win the game.
+But when you play back-to-backs you need everybody going, and tonight we didn't have everybody going.''

 Marchand tied the score at 7:43 of the third period as he beat Ward through traffic on an assist from Patrice Bergeron.
-That came just 23 seconds after McClement had given the Penguins a 3-2 lead, taking a pass from Viktor Stalberg from behind the goal line and flicking it around McIntyre.
+That came just 23 seconds after McClement had given the Hurricanes a 3-2 lead, taking a pass from Viktor Stalberg from behind the goal line and flicking it around McIntyre.

 Boston led 1-0 after the first despite being outshot 13-8.
 Schaller put the Bruins ahead on a spin move from the right of the crease with 6:50 left.